Welcome

 SCOPE OF PRACTICE

-The scope of practice of bowen therapy is the application of a sequence of bodywork moves to aid in the reduction of pain and inflammation in the body, realignment of the skeletal system, detoxification and alleviation of physiological dysfunction.
+The scope of practice of bowen therapy is the external application of a sequence of non-invasive bodywork moves to aid in the reduction of pain and inflammation in the body, realignment of the skeletal system, detoxification and alleviation of physiological dysfunction.

 Limited natural remedies and nutritional foods may be recommended to reduce inflammation, relax muscles and promote healing.
 These are limited to those taught within the the bowen training program unless the therapist has other certifications.